grimdoomer/TonyHawksProStrcpy/Xbox/README.md

 To compile the exploit files you'll need XePatcher 2.9 or newer, to compile the host xbe pathes for the system link exploit you'll also need [XboxImageXploder](https://github.com/grimdoomer/XboxImageXploder).

 ## Save Game Exploits
-The game save expoits can be compiled using the following XePatcher command:
+The game save expoits can be compiled and applied to the save files using the following XePatcher command:
 ```
 XePatcher.exe -p <patch file> -proc x86 -b <save game file>

 Ex: XePatcher.exe -p ".\Xbox\Tony Hawk's Pro Skater 4\TonyHawkProSkater4-NTSC.asm" -proc x86 -bin ".\Release\Xbox\Tony Hawk's Pro Skater 4\NTSC\41560017\3DDF5FA578FC\3DDF5FA578FC"
 ```

+You must apply the patch to the corresponding save file for the version of the game you chose (ie: the american wasteland patch must be used with the american wasteland save files).

 After the save game files have been patched you'll need to resign them using the TonyHawkSaveSigner python3 script using the following command:
 ```
-python TonyHawkSaveSigner.py thps4 xbox <save file>
+python TonyHawkSaveSigner.py <game version> xbox <save file>

 Ex: python TonyHawkSaveSigner.py thps4 xbox ".\Release\Xbox\Tony Hawk's Pro Skater 4\NTSC\41560017\3DDF5FA578FC\3DDF5FA578FC"
 ```

+The possible game versions are:
+- thps3 = Tony Hawk's Pro Skater 3
+- thps4 = Tony Hawk's Pro Skater 4
+- thaw = Tony Hawk's American Wasteland

+You must use the correct game id for the version of the game you're patching or the save file will not work and appear as "damaged" on the console.

 ## SystemLink Exploit
 The save game for the system link exploit can be compiled using the instructions above with the "TonyHawksProSkater4-SystemLink-NTSC.asm" file.
+It must be applied to the Tony Hawk's Pro Skater 4 save file.

-To build the host xbe file you must first use XboxImageXploder to add a new code segment to a clean default.xbe from the NTSC version of the game:
+To build the host xbe file you must first use XboxImageXploder to add a new code segment to a clean default.xbe from the NTSC version of the game (SHA1: 22607A9C6DA95813884139E8A20971C4C3D23517):
 ```
 XboxImageXploder.exe <xbe file> .hacks 1500
 ```